When it comes to assets to help you convert casual readers into clients, your sales page is key.

 Great design is all about building trust and guiding your reader along an experience.
 When creating your sales page you want to draw the reader down the page by creating interest and value.

-The elements of a sales page include:
+The basic design elements of a sales page

 Now that we know all the elements of a solid sales page, let’s discuss how to design them in a way that increases your conversion rate.

 Images and videos are incredibly important to your sales page design.
-Not only do they break up the copy, they direct their reader to the most important areas of the page.
+Not only do they break up the copy, they also direct their reader to the most important areas of the page.

 Think about it.
-If you’re looking at a webpage (heck, even this page), where did your eyes go for first?
+If you’re looking at a webpage (heck, even this page), where did your eyes go first?
 Even as a writer, my eyes always go to the pretty pictures.